gojilabs/development/3rd_parties/unit.md

 The provided guideline is based on Unit API documentation from August 2022.

-## Usage
+## Prerequisites

-### API keys

-To work with Unit API the developer needs to use the following set of environment variables:
+To work with Unit API the developer needs to use the set of environment variables.
+Usually for development they are placed to `.env` file.

 - `BASE_URL` - The url to access the Unit API.
 There are different URLs for staging and production environmants
 - `ORG_TOKEN` - The common developer's token for using Unit endpoints